cmawhorter/urn-lib/README.md

 Takes an already-parsed urn and returns the stringified version.
 Note that whether or not you've enabled options.allowEmpty, empty values will be included in the result (PR welcome).

+Note: If parsed.protocol exists it is **ignored** and the protocol supplied with create() options is used instead.

 Example:
 ```js
 const componentNames = [ 'something', 'else', 'not_included' ];